-deducted from that client's account.
 On at least a quarterly basis, the custodian is required to send to the client a statement showing all transactions within the account during the reporting period.
+These statements also reflect the deduction of advisory fees.

-Because the custodian does not calculate the amount of the fee to be deducted, it is important for clients to carefully review their custodial statements to verify the accuracy of the calculation, among other things.
-Clients should contact us directly if they believe that there may be an error in their statement.
+Because the custodian does not calculate the advisory fees, it is important for clients to carefully review their custodial statements to verify the accuracy of the calculation and contact us directly if they believe there may be an error.